Md-Sufian-Jidan/a9-real-estate/README.md

 6) if some one is new in the website for browsing the website first he or she will make a account in the website or if he or she's account all ready exists in the website he or she can login in the website.

-7) Then he or she can browse the website easily And they can buy any properties of the Website contains.
+7) Then he or she can browse the website easily And they can buy any properties or you can rent a properties of the Website contains.

-At End Stay with Us For More New Updates and Enjoy Your Reading
+At End Stay with Us For More New Updates and Enjoy Your Buying

 Top 5 npm package that use in the website <br />
 1) swipe slider